-In the case of the wolfsnail, we suspect that the introduction of E. rosea in Nashville was a human-mediated dispersal event, caused by a "hitchhiker" on mulch or plants purchased for the homeowner's garden in conjunction with climate change.
-Here we use "hitchhiker" to define organisms that are dispersed by unintended anthropogenic pathways (Coulson and Witter 1984).
-This is a common way that invasive species are distributed to new habitats (Lockwood et al. 2013, Simberloff 2013).
-For land snails, it is well documented that horticultural and landscaping activities are a major mechanism of non-native species introductions (Bergey et al. 2014).
-In the USA, the extent, scale, and volume of such introductions must be enormous given the quantity of landscaping materials purchased in both commercially and non-commercial quantities at large home supply distribution centers across the United States (Dyer et al. 2017).
-Following such long-distance "jump" dispersal events via home supply distribution centers in cities in many parts of the USA, these nonnative snails often survive and become established, as is well documented by Bergey and Figueroa (2016) in residential yards.
-Because residential and other urban green space habitats are generally moist, nutrient-rich, and generally hospitable to land snails (Bergey and Figueroa 2016), this can lead to the establishment of isolated satellite populations of nonnative snails that are far removed from the source or other populations.
-Once established in residential and other urban green space habitats, these nonnative snails can spread on their own.
-A long-term study by Bergey (2019) showed that the invasive common garden snail, Cornu aspersum, spread across 16 residential yards (up to 110 m) in Norman, Oklahoma over a period of 6 years, moving outward in a generally diffusive pattern.
+372 In the case of the wolfsnail, we suspect that the introduction of E. rosea in Nashville was a human-mediated 373 dispersal event, caused by a "hitchhiker" on mulch or plants purchased for the homeowner's garden in conjunction 374 with climate change.
+Here we use "hitchhiker" to define organisms that are dispersed by unintended anthropogenic 375 pathways (Coulson and Witter 1984).
+This is a common way that invasive species are distributed to new habitats 376 (Lockwood et al. 2013, Simberloff 2013).
+For land snails, it is well documented that horticultural and landscaping 377 activities are a major mechanism of non-native species introductions (Bergey et al. 2014).
+This was especially apparent 378 when we identified the three outliers in our occurrence records that were observed in commercial garden retailers.
+379 One was located in Lancaster Ohio, Florence Kentucky, and St. Louis Missouri.
+All three of these E. rosea specimens 380 were likely hitchhikers.

+382 In the USA, the extent, scale, and volume of such introductions must be enormous given the quantity of 383 landscaping materials purchased in both commercially and non-commercial quantities at large home supply 384 distribution centers across the United States (Dyer et al. 2017).
+Following such long-distance "jump" dispersal events 385 via home supply distribution centers in cities in many parts of the USA, these nonnative snails often survive and 386 become established, as is well documented by Bergey and Figueroa (2016) in residential yards.
+Because residential 387 and other urban green space habitats are generally moist, nutrient-rich, and generally hospitable to land snails (Bergey 388 and Figueroa 2016), this can lead to the establishment of isolated satellite populations of nonnative snails that are far 389 removed from the source or other populations.
+Once established in residential and other urban green space habitats, 390 these nonnative snails can spread on their own.
+A long-term study by Bergey (2019) showed that the invasive common 391 garden snail, Cornu aspersum, spread across 16 residential yards (up to 110 m) in Norman, Oklahoma over a period 392 of 6 years, moving outward in a generally diffusive pattern.

 A critical observation about this satellite population is that there are very likely many more nonnative land snail populations in residential areas throughout the USA but they are undetected.
-The homeowner in this study who found the reported population is a physician who has a strong avocational interest in invertebrates and it is very likely that the average homeowner would not have noticed the unusual nature of this snail and contacted TDEC.
-And in general, land snails are greatly understudied relative to many other groups.
-This is exemplified by a recent inventory of land snails of Knox County, Tennessee: of the 151 species found in Knox County, nearly half (70 species) had never been reported from the County and 15 of those had never been recorded in the entire state.
-Most importantly, 11 of these

-15 unreported state species were nonnatives (Dinkins and Dinkins 2018).
-Most of these nonnatives were found in urban habitats and many were found in vegetation adjacent to plant nurseries and landscaping businesses (Dinkins and Dinkins 2018), as predicted by previous studies (Bergey et al. 2014).
+The homeowner in this study who found 396 the reported population is a physician who has a strong avocational interest in invertebrates and it is very likely that 397 the average homeowner would not have noticed the unusual nature of this snail and contacted TDEC.
+And in general, 398 land snails are greatly understudied relative to many other groups.
+This is exemplified by a recent inventory of land 399 snails of Knox County, Tennessee: of the 151 species found in Knox County, nearly half (70 species) had never been 400 reported from the County and 15 of those had never been recorded in the entire state.
+Most importantly, 11 of these 401 15 unreported state species were nonnatives (Dinkins and Dinkins 2018).
+Most of these nonnatives were found in 402 urban habitats and many were found in vegetation adjacent to plant nurseries and landscaping businesses (Dinkins and 403 Dinkins 2018), as predicted by previous studies (Bergey et al. 2014).